 When Matthew and I decided to move back to the Bay Area for a bit before setting off to travel around the world (you can read more about that here) other than getting to spend more time with family I was really excited to explore my home with a new set of eyes.
 As a kid, I didn’t understand why anyone would want to come to visit Sonoma County.
 Now that I’ve returned I TOTALLY get the appeal.

 One of my favorite things about Sonoma County is all of it’s cute, tiny lesser known towns.
 Places like Petaluma, and Sonoma get loads of press because of their large population and history.
 But there are lots of cute little towns like Penngrove, Cotati and Sebastopol that don’t get as much attention and are, in my opinion, the best kept secrets of the region.

-So I thought I would do a series on “Secret Cities” where I explore lesser known cities in popular regions and highlight some of my favorite businesses.
+So I thought I would do a post on “Secret Cities” where I explore lesser-known cities in popular regions and highlight some of my favorite businesses.
 My hope is that these posts will bring increased interest and tourism to these lovely little towns!
-Because lets be honest, one of the best parts of traveling is finding those hidden gems that are off the beaten path!
+Because let’s be honest, one of the best parts of traveling is finding those hidden gems that are off the beaten path!

 But first… Coffee:

 Like many great journeys our adventure in Sebastopol begins with a cup of coffee and a bagel.
 For those of you who didn’t know coffee and bagels are an integral part of Judaism.
 If Jesus had been from Brooklyn the Catholic communion would probably be coffee and bagels… but I digress.